Anti-Ageing Options With Eyelid Surgery

 Photos in our before and after sections are often photos from one week after eyelid surgery; this is usually the timeframe where patients attend their follow appointment with Dr Lanzer.
 While some photos can be obtained at a later time, the photos from one week after eyelid surgery provide patients with better insight into how dramatic the results can be after only one week.
 The photos from one week after eyelid surgery also give you an indication of your recovery time.

 Please note that even though most patients in the photos from one week after eyelid surgery look almost recovered, it is important to remember that each patient is unique where the healing process is concerned.
-Therefore, the recovery speed displayed in the photos from one week after eyelid surgery are not necessarily what you should expect.
+Therefore, the recovery speed displayed in the photos from one week after eyelid surgery is not necessarily what you should expect.

 What Is Eyelid Surgery (Blepharoplasty)?